Pathophysiology of Osteoporosis

 Patients with secondary causes for bone loss

-Preventive measures for all of these patients include appropriate calcium and vitamin D intake, weight-bearing exercise, fall prevention, and other ways to reduce risk (eg, avoiding tobacco and limiting alcohol).
-In addition, drug therapy is indicated for patients who have osteoporosis or who have osteopenia if they are at increased risk of fracture, such as those with a high FRAX score, and patients taking glucocorticoids.
+Preventive measures for all of these patients include appropriate calcium and vitamin D intake, weight-bearing exercise, and other ways to reduce risk (eg, avoiding tobacco and limiting alcohol).
+In addition, drug therapy is indicated for patients who already have osteoporosis or who have osteopenia if they are at increased risk of fracture, such as those with a high FRAX score, and patients taking glucocorticoids or aromatase inhibitors.
 Drug therapy tends to involve the same drugs as are given for treatment of osteoporosis.
 Educating patients and the community about the importance of bone health remains of utmost importance.

-Bone is lost at a rate of about 0.3 to 0.5%/year after age 40, accelerating after menopause in women to about 3 to 5%/year for about 5 to 7 years.
+Bone is lost at a rate of about 0.3 to 0.5% a year after age 40, in women accelerating after menopause to about 3 to 5% a year for about 5 to 7 years.

 More than 95% of osteoporosis in women and about 80% in men is primary.